“We came all this way to explore the moon, and the most important thing is that we discovered the Earth” ~ Bill Anders

 Borman grabbed the floating camera Anders had been using and took the first Earthrise photo, but the camera was loaded with black and white film.
 Anders took the camera and called “Hand me that roll of color quick,” to Jim Lovell, who was near the film locker.

 As Anders wrestled to load the film magazine Lovell called that he had a clear view from another window, but Anders had the camera and also a good view.
-As Anders carefully framed the image both Borman and Lovell encouraged him to take several images, and Borman had to call out “Calm down, Lovell.” and quit pestering Bill.
+As Anders carefully framed the image both Borman and Lovell encouraged him to take several images.

 For photographers, Bill used a modified Hasselblad 500 EL camera with a 70 mm lens exposed for 1/250 at f:11, with the added difficulty factor of Jim Lovell breathing down his neck.